UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

 ### What is a Library?

 An R library is a directory where the R packages you install are stored.
-Creating a custom library allows you to have control over where your packages are installed (faciliting storage management and enabling library sharing among groups), lets you isolate your environments (great for version control), and allows you to switch between different package ecosystems.
+Creating a custom library allows you to have control over where your packages are installed (facilitating storage management and enabling library sharing among groups), lets you isolate your environments (great for version control), and allows you to switch between different package ecosystems.

 ### Library Best Practices